Welcome to the Lausanne residence, a gorgeous full renovation project by Hatem + D.

 This project involved the complete renovation of an existing bungalow in Quebec City, Canada.
 The homeowners wanted to adapt the home to their new lifestyle, necessitating a full facelift for the building.
 In addition to adding a large room and a garage, the entire facade has been reshuffled and designed with care.

 Views toward the surrounding wooded environment were enhanced with large windows and an upper level terrace, opening up the interior with natural light and expansive vistas.
 The kitchen takes advantage of the large openings and distinguishes itself with a wide island and a minimalist style.

 The addition of a floor allowed for the creation of three vast bedrooms.
-The master chamber consists of an independent module combining a wide walk-in and a shower-room.
+The primary chamber consists of an independent module combining a wide walk-in and a shower-room.
 This room also takes advantage of a balcony towards the back favoring a place for the quiet pondering over the wood.

 A hallway was added, making a link between the interior and the new garage.
 This space allows a great deal of light into the heart of the home.

 A cover of pale grey timber was installed on the main block, while a mixture of fibro-cement and black bricks was installed on the lower areas of the exterior.
 This created a sense of dynamism on the facade.